retgits/acme-serverless/README.md

 * [Amazon DynamoDB](https://aws.amazon.com/dynamodb/): You can use the makefile in the [dynamodb](./dynamodb) folder to create the DynamoDB table.
 The command you need to run is `make -f Makefile.dynamodb deploy`.

-To start your journey off with random data, you can use [`main.go`](./dynamodb/main.go).
-Running that program will add the default generated data (in the various `data.json` files) into Amazon DynamoDB.
+To start your journey off with random data, you can use the [`Makefile.dynamodb`](./dynamodb/Makefile.dynamodb) as well.
+The `seed` target will add seed data (from the various `data.json` files) into Amazon DynamoDB.
 To generate your own data, you can use [Mockaroo](https://www.mockaroo.com/) and import the `schema.json` files to start off.

 ### Eventing